This grant programme is currently closed to applications.

 - Grants are for the Bristol area only, and applicants must be Bristol based.

 - This programme is intended to support groups/organisation who have been in operation for at least two years, with income less than £500,000 (as shown in your most recent accounts).

-- Decisions on applications received are due to be made in early December 2020.
-Therefore projects/activities outlined in applications should be starting no earlier than January 2021.
+- Decisions on applications received are due to be made in mid-June 2021.
+Please factor this into the timescales of the work you are seeking a grant towards – projects/activities outlined in applications should be starting no earlier than July 2021.

 Please download and read the guidelines below before applying for a grant.